Thin coronal jets and plasmoid-mediated reconnection: Insights from Solar Orbiter observations and Bifrost simulations

 {Instituto de Astrof\'isica de Canarias, E-38205 La Laguna, Tenerife, Spain\\ \and Universidad de La Laguna, Dept. Astrof\'isica, E-38206 La Laguna, Tenerife, Spain \and Rosseland Centre for Solar Physics, University of Oslo, PO Box 1029 Blindern, 0315 Oslo, Norway \and Institute of Theoretical Astrophysics, University of Oslo, PO Box 1029 Blindern, 0315 Oslo, Norway \and Department of Physics and Astronomy, George Mason University, Fairfax, VA 22030, USA \and Heliophysics Science Division, NASA Goddard Space Flight Center, Greenbelt, MD 20771, USA \and Solar-Terrestrial Centre of Excellence–SIDC, Royal Observatory of Belgium, Ringlaan -3- Av.
 Circulaire, 1180 Brussels, Belgium \and Centre for mathematical Plasma Astrophysics, Department of Mathematics, KU Leuven, Celestijnenlaan 200B, 3001 Leuven, Belgium }

 \abstract {Coronal jets are ubiquitous, collimated million-degree ejections that contribute to the energy and mass supply of the upper solar atmosphere and the solar wind.
-Solar Orbiter provides an unprecedented opportunity to observe fine-scale jets from a unique vantage point close to the Sun.} {We aim to (1) uncover thin jets originating from Coronal Bright Points (CBPs), revealing previously unresolved contributions to coronal upflows; and (2) improve our understanding of plasmoid-mediated reconnection and its observable signatures.} {We analyze eleven datasets from the High Resolution Imager 174~\AA\ of the Extreme Ultraviolet Imager (HRI$_{\mathrm{EUV}}$) onboard Solar Orbiter, focusing on narrow jets from CBPs and signatures of magnetic reconnection within current sheets and outflow regions.
-To support the observations, we compare with CBP simulations performed with the Bifrost code.} {We have identified thin coronal jets originating from CBPs with widths ranging from 253~km to 706~km: scales that could not be resolved with previous EUV imaging instruments.
+Solar Orbiter provides an unprecedented opportunity to observe fine-scale jets from a unique vantage point close to the Sun.} {We aim to uncover thin jets originating from Coronal Bright Points (CBPs) and investigate observable features of plasmoid-mediated reconnection.} {We analyze eleven datasets from the High Resolution Imager 174~\AA\ of the Extreme Ultraviolet Imager (HRI$_{\mathrm{EUV}}$) onboard Solar Orbiter, focusing on narrow jets from CBPs and signatures of magnetic reconnection within current sheets and outflow regions.
+To aid interpretation, we compare the observations with radiative-MHD simulations of a CBP conducted with the Bifrost code.} {We have identified thin coronal jets originating from CBPs with widths ranging from 253~km to 706~km: scales that could not be resolved with previous EUV imaging instruments.